beeware/Python-Apple-support/USAGE.md

 * [macOS](https://docs.python.org/3/using/mac.html)
 * [iOS](https://docs.python.org/3/using/ios.html#adding-python-to-an-ios-project)

-For tvOS, watchOS, and visionOS, you should be able to broadly follow the instructions in the iOS guide, changing some platform names in the first script.
-The testbed projects generated on iOS and visionOS may be used as rough references as well.
+For tvOS, and watchOS, you should be able to broadly follow the instructions in the iOS guide, changing some platform names in the first script.
+The testbed projects generated on iOS may be used as rough references as well.

 ### Using Objective C